-As a recent bride, I know that planning a wedding is a lot of work and finding the right photographer can be a stressful, time-consuming task.
+Planning a wedding is a lot of work and finding the right photographer can be a stressful, time-consuming task.
 When Jay and I were looking for a wedding photographer we spent hours upon hours looking at websites and portfolios and felt it would be the most difficult decision regarding our wedding.
 To make things even trickier, we had a destination wedding so we weren’t able to meet with our photographer in person before booking him.
 We relied heavily on the body of work that each photographer displayed on their website.
 Luckily, when we found Daniele, we knew immediately that he was the one.
 He was amazing in every way and we couldn’t be happier with him and the service he and his videographer provided.
-By getting to know him through social media, following his blog, reading client testimonials, and asking a lot of questions by email, Jay and I knew exactly what to expect on our wedding day and there were no surprises when we met him or even when we received our images and short film a few months later.
+By getting to know him through social media, following his blog, and reading client testimonials, Jay and I knew exactly what to expect on our wedding day and there were no surprises when we met him or even when we received our images and short film several months later.
 In order to help brides and grooms have an experience as wonderful as ours, below are some of the questions that I believe every bride and groom should know the answer to before booking a wedding photographer.
 If you are happy with the responses your potential photographer gives you then you just may be one step closer to booking and checking one more thing off the list!

 - Who will photograph our wedding day?
 This question is so, so important.
 Each photographer out there has his or her own style and you need to be sure that you like it.
 If the photographer you hire contracts your wedding out to someone else, how do you know you’ll like his/her work?
 Make sure you meet the photographer(s) who will cover your wedding day.
 Look at their portfolio, their blog, and their photos on social media and make sure you are drawn to their images.